vasilisp/inez/README.md

 We develop and test Inez on Debian x86_64.
 In principle, other modern Unixen should work, as long as you can satisfy all dependencies.

-Windows will not work any time soon.
+Inez will not work on Windows any time soon.
 We depend quite heavily on [Jane Street Core][jsgithub], which is Unix-only.

 ### SCIP